Edgewell Personal Care (NYSE:EPC) Releases FY 2022 Earnings Guidance

 Edgewell Personal Care (NYSE:EPC) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.980-$3.260 for the period, compared to the Thomson Reuters consensus estimate of $3.070.
 The company issued revenue guidance of -.

-Edgewell Personal Care (NYSE:EPC) last released its earnings results on Thursday, November 11th.
-The company reported $1.01 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.84 by $0.17.
-Edgewell Personal Care had a net margin of 5.61% and a return on equity of 11.07%.
-During the same quarter last year, the firm posted $0.59 EPS.
-On average, equities research analysts anticipate that Edgewell Personal Care will post 3.14 earnings per share for the current fiscal year.
+Edgewell Personal Care (NYSE:EPC) last released its quarterly earnings results on Thursday, November 11th.
+The company reported $1.01 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.84 by $0.17.
+Edgewell Personal Care had a return on equity of 11.07% and a net margin of 5.61%.
+During the same period in the prior year, the firm posted $0.59 earnings per share.
+Equities analysts anticipate that Edgewell Personal Care will post 3.14 earnings per share for the current fiscal year.

-In related news, insider Anne-Sophie Gaget sold 5,204 shares of the firm’s stock in a transaction dated Tuesday, November 16th.
-The shares were sold at an average price of $43.33, for a total value of $225,489.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Carla C. Hendra sold 7,100 shares of the firm’s stock in a transaction dated Tuesday, November 16th.
-The shares were sold at an average price of $43.90, for a total transaction of $311,690.00.
+In other news, insider Anne-Sophie Gaget sold 5,204 shares of the business’s stock in a transaction on Tuesday, November 16th.
+The stock was sold at an average price of $43.33, for a total transaction of $225,489.32.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Carla C. Hendra sold 7,100 shares of the company’s stock in a transaction dated Tuesday, November 16th.
+The stock was sold at an average price of $43.90, for a total value of $311,690.00.
 The disclosure for this sale can be found here.
-0.98% of the stock is currently owned by company insiders.
+0.98% of the stock is currently owned by insiders.

 Edgewell Personal Care Company Profile